An Official Website of the Commonwealth of Kentucky

 Answer:

 The Alabama Bass looks nearly identical to our native Kentucky Spotted Bass, which is why most biologists rely on genetic analysis to determine the difference.
 Visually differentiating Alabama Bass from pure Largemouth or pure Smallmouth Bass is possible, and the details are described below.
-However, visually identifying hybrids has proven difficult even for trained biologists (Sammons et al. 2023 in press).
-Many anglers rely on the presence of a tooth patch on the tongue, but it is important to note that both Spotted Bass and Alabama Bass have a tooth patch, and a large percentage of Largemouth Bass will also have a tooth patch.
+However, visually identifying hybrids has proven difficult even for trained fisheries biologists (Sammons et al. 2023 in press).
+Many anglers rely on the presence of a tooth patch on the tongue, but it's important to note that both Spotted Bass and Alabama Bass have a tooth patch, and a small percentage of Largemouth Bass will also have a tooth patch.

 Photos were provided by the iNaturalist Angling for Black Bass Conservation Project.

-Answer:The Alabama Bass does not grow as large as Largemouth Bass or Smallmouth Bass.
-However, Alabama Bass do grow larger than Spotted Bass, and in some cases the first sign of their presence in a waterbody is the submission of a new “Spotted Bass” record.
-Unfortunately, due to a multitude of prior Alabama Bass introductions around the southeastern U.S., there is very solid information about how these introductions will ultimately affect native bass populations.
+The Alabama Bass does not grow as large as Largemouth Bass or Smallmouth Bass.
+However, the Alabama Bass does grow larger than Spotted Bass, and in some cases the first sign of their presence in a waterbody is the submission of a new “Spotted Bass" record.
+Unfortunately, due to a multitude of prior Alabama Bass introductions around the southeastern U. S., there is very solid information about how these introductions will ultimately affect native bass populations.
 In most cases, the increased growth outside of their native range diminishes as the population expands and overpopulates.
+Scientific Basis:

 Answer:No, KDFWR has not stocked Alabama Bass nor does the department have plans to stock Alabama Bass (or any other non-native black bass species) into Kentucky waters.

-Answer:Yes, it is very likely that if introduced, Alabama Bass would greatly reduce our populations of Largemouth Bass.
+Yes, if pure Alabama Bass were released in sufficient numbers to establish a reproducing population, it is very likely they would greatly reduce our native Largemouth Bass.
 Research in several invaded lakes has repeatedly shown that Alabama Bass quickly become the dominant black bass in the lake.
-The reason they so quickly outnumber Largemouth Bass is unknown, but researchers speculate that Alabama Bass can reproduce much more successfully than Largemouth Bass in reservoir environments.
+The reason they so quickly outnumber Largemouth Bass is unknown, but researchers speculate that Alabama Bass can reproduce much more successfully than the Largemouth Bass in reservoir environments.
 They also have the ability to naturally hybridize with Largemouth Bass, which can result in mixed genetics, reduced reproductive ability, and increased susceptibility to disease.
-However, Alabama Bass do not hybridize with Largemouth Bass as commonly as they hybridize with other black bass species like Smallmouth Bass and Spotted Bass.
-Although Alabama Bass might create some fishing opportunities, they have a much smaller maximum size, with most adult populations consisting of one- and two-pound fish.
+However, Alabama bass do not hybridize with Largemouth Bass as commonly as they hybridize with the other black bass species like Smallmouth Bass and Spotted Bass.
+Although the Alabama Bass might create some fishing opportunities, they have a much smaller maximum size than native bass with most adult populations consisting of one- and two-pound fish.

-Answer:Yes, Alabama Bass can hybridize with Smallmouth Bass, Spotted Bass, and Largemouth Bass, which are the only black bass species native to Kentucky.
-In our case, hybridization with Smallmouth Bass and Spotted Bass is the most concerning, as Alabama Bass have been shown to virtually eliminate those species in invaded waterbodies through interbreeding.
-This would mean a complete loss of Smallmouth and Spotted Bass if Alabama Bass became established.
-Natural hybridization with Largemouth Bass has been minimal in invaded waterbodies and within the native range of Alabama Bass.
+Yes, the Alabama Bass can hybridize with Smallmouth Bass, Spotted Bass, and Largemouth Bass which are the only black bass species native to Kentucky.
+In our case, the hybridization with Smallmouth Bass and Spotted bass is the most concerning as once Alabama Bass become established, they have been shown to virtually eliminate those species in invaded waterbodies through interbreeding.
+This would mean a complete loss of the Smallmouth and Spotted Bass if Alabama Bass became established.
+The natural hybridization with Largemouth Bass has been minimal in invaded waterbodies and within the native range of Alabama Bass.

-Answer:One of the biggest concerns with illegal stocking of Alabama Bass into existing black bass populations is how quickly they can alter the native black bass fishery.
+One of the biggest concerns with illegal stocking of Alabama Bass into existing black bass populations is how quickly they can alter the native black bass fishery.
 There are many examples where a significant change has occurred within 10 years.
 Many times, it is so fast that eradication or mitigation efforts cannot be put into place in time.
 These quick and disastrous changes are not specific only to Largemouth Bass.
 They have occurred with Smallmouth Bass and other black bass species in their native ranges.
 Once these changes begin taking place, there is no way to reverse them.
 This is especially true when interspecific hybridization is occurring.

 Do Not Move Bass Between Waterbodies!
 In order to prevent the spread of Alabama Bass, movement of any black bass species between waterbodies should not occur and is illegal.
 It may be difficult to tell the difference between Alabama Bass and other black bass species, and visually identifying hybrids is virtually impossible without genetic testing.
 Many of the problematic introductions of this species in other states are believed to be the result of well-intentioned anglers illegally moving fish between lakes (Sammons et al. 2023 in press).